La Voisin: Arrest

-The death of the King's sister-in-law, the duchesse d'Orléans, had been falsely attributed to poison, and the crimes of Madame de Brinvilliers (executed in 1676) and her accomplices were still fresh in the public mind.
-In parallel, a riot took place where people accused witches of abducting children for the black masses, and priests reported that a growing number of people were confessing to poisoning in their confessions.
+The death of the king's sister-in-law, the duchesse d'Orléans, had been falsely attributed to poison, and the crimes of Madame de Brinvilliers (executed in 1676) and her accomplices were still fresh in the public mind.
+At the same time, a riot took place during which people accused witches of abducting children for the black masses, and priests reported that a growing number of people were confessing to poisoning in their confessions.

-In 1677, the fortune teller Magdelaine de La Grange was arrested for poisoning, and claimed that she had information about crimes of high importance.
+In 1677, the fortune teller Magdelaine de La Grange was arrested for poisoning and claimed that she had information about crimes of high importance.
 The arrest of the successful fortune teller and poisoner Marie Bosse and Marie Vigoreaux in January 1679 made the police aware that there existed a network of fortune tellers in Paris who dealt in the distribution of poison.

-On 12 March 1679, La Voisin was arrested outside Notre-Dame de Bonne-Nouvelle after having heard mass, just before her meeting with Catherine Trianon.
+On 12 March 1679, La Voisin was arrested outside Notre-Dame de Bonne-Nouvelle after attending mass, just before her planned meeting with Catherine Trianon.
 In April 1679, a commission appointed to inquire into the subject and to prosecute the offenders met for the first time.
 Its proceedings, including some suppressed in the official records, are preserved in the notes of one of the official court reporters, Gabriel Nicolas de la Reynie.